 There are several ways you can lose a password.
 For instance, hackers may guess the password or use “brute force” programmes to go through thousands of potential attempts.

 They may also steal it from an unsafe location or trick a user into giving it away.

-Two-factor authentication is an effective protection method, as it requires an additional device to complete the login.
+Hence, two-factor authentication is an effective protection method, as it requires an additional device to complete the login.
 Additionally, using complicated logins thwarts brute force attempts.